CEDRIC POV

 Taste it on my tongue—

-A low growl rumbled in my chest, too quiet for anyone else to hear, but it vibrated through me, a wave of possessive rage that took me by surprise.
+A low growl rumbled in my chest, too quiet for anyone else to hear, but it vibrated through me.

-"He'll be the talk of the season, mark my words," He murmured, his eyes still locked on the omega.
+"He'll be the talk of the season, mark my words," Eamon remarked, utterly oblivious to how hard I was fighting the urge to thrash him—and every other alpha in the room—hell, even the betas—who dared to lay their eyes on my Keir.
 "Every Alpha in this room will want a chance to claim his attention."

 Eamon eyed me carefully, his gaze sharp and assessing.
-"There's nothing wrong if you want to pursue the Omega, Cedric," he said slowly, his tone almost too casual, too neutral.
+"There's nothing wrong if you want to pursue the Omega, Cedric," he said slowly, his tone almost too casual, too neutral, like he was testing the waters.
 "Everyone else seems to be lining up for their chance.
 Why not you?"

 "I'm not interested," I bit out.
 "I've got no desire to pursue anyone."